AyishikD/Hand_Gesture/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU 3.0 License - see the [LICENSE](LICENSE) file for details.
 ```

-Replace `https://github.com/YourUsername/HandGestureVolumeControl.git` with the actual URL of your GitHub repository.
-You can add more sections and details as needed for your project.